st-one-io/node-red-contrib-s7/README.md

 ### Variable addressing

 The variables and their addresses configured on the **S7 Endpoint** follow a slightly different scheme than used on Step 7 or TIA Portal.

-The default endianness is **Big-Endian**, but the address can be "reversed" as well, so we can interpret them as **Little-Endian**.
-The "reversed" type are only supported for WORD, DWORD, INT, DINT and REAL.

 Here are some examples that may guide you on addressing your variables:

 | Address                       | Step7 equivalent      | JS Data type  | Description |
 | ----------------------------- | --------------------- | ------------- | ----------- |